kwatch/migr8/README.md

         --ALL             :   redo all migrations
-      apply version ...   : apply specified migrations unapply version ... : unapply specified migrations
+      apply version ...   : apply specified migrations unapply version ... : unapply specified migrations -x                : (not implemented yet) unapply with down-script in DB

 TODO